petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 Password-based security is something everyone is familiar with.
 The limitations of passwords are also well known, they can be:

-* Shared.
+* Shared
-* Easy to guess unless a strong password policy is in place.
+* Easy to guess unless a strong password policy is in place
-* Even if a strong password is used they may be written down because the user can forget them.
+* Even if a strong password is used they may be written down because the user can forget them

 Multi-factor authentication (MFA) adds additional authentication factors that are harder, if not impossible to circumvent.
 Most people are familiar with techniques like time-based one-time PINs - where a code is sent by email or SMS.
 These expire after a short period of time, and so cannot easily be shared.